HadiFadl/hadifadl.github.io/aboutme.md

 <h3 align="center">Who am I?</h3>

 <p align="center">A Lebanese <sup><a href="https://en.wikipedia.org/wiki/Lebanon"><img src="/assets/img/aboutme/icon-lb.png" style="height: 24pt; width: 24pt;"/></a></sup> Researcher, Data Engineer, and Business Intelligence Developer.
 I have been working with SQL Server (and related technologies) for more than 10 years.
-Also, I am one of the top ETL and SQL Server Integration Services contributors at [Stackoverflow](https://stackoverflow.com/users/7031230/hadi).
+Also, I am one of the top ETL and SQL Server Integration Services contributors at <a href="https://stackoverflow.com/users/7031230/hadi">Stackoverflow</a>.
 Besides, I write scientific and technical articles on several blogs.</p>

 <p align="center">
 <a href="/certification"><img src="/assets/certificate/Hadi_2022RookieoftheYear.jpg" style="width: 25%; height: 25%"></a> <a href="/certification"><img src="/assets/certificate/MongoDB_137942193.jpg" style="width: 25%; height: 25%"></a>